cmsc398w/course_docs/documentation/src/Notes/ShellToolsAndScripting.md

 - `!!` - Entire last command, including arguments.
 A common pattern is to execute a command only for it to fail due to missing permissions; you can quickly re-execute the command with sudo by doing `sudo !!`
 - `$_` - Last argument from the last command.
 If you are in an interactive shell, you can also quickly get this value by typing `Esc` followed by `.` or `Alt+.`

+You also have another type of variable, environment variables which serve as a way to pass information about the current *environment* to the program being executed.
+By convention, these variables are written in all caps, though they function like any other variable.
+You can set an environment variable using the export command, like export KEY=VALUE.
+To view all current environment variables, use the env command.

+Some common environment variables include PATH (which tells your shell where to look for executable programs), HOME (your user's home directory), and USER (your username).
+Environment variables persist only for the duration of your shell session by default.
+To make them permanent, you can add the export commands to your shell's configuration file (like ~/.bashrc for Bash or ~/.zshrc for Zsh)can list all environment variables using the `env` command.

 ### Control Flow

 #### `if` / `else` statements